Iterative Refinement

 NBI Integrated Information (Φ): Consciousness Threshold Test

-Tononi's Φ applied to transformer attention patterns during inference should scale toward biological threshold values in sufficiently complex NBI systems
+Tononi's Φ applied to transformer attention patterns during inference should scale toward biological threshold values in sufficiently complex NBI systems.

 Documented Mar 2, 2026 · Active Testing